MicrosoftDocs/azure-stack-docs/azure-local/manage/disconnected-operations-overview.md

 ## Overview

-Disconnected operations for Azure Local enable the deployment and management of Azure Local instances.
-These instances allow you to build, deploy, and manage virtual machines (VMs) and containerized applications using select Azure Arc services.
-You can also use Azure with a local control plane, without needing to connect to the Azure public cloud.
+Disconnected operations for Azure Local enable the deployment and management of Azure Local instances without a connection to the Azure public cloud.
+This feature allows you to build, deploy, and manage virtual machines (VMs) and containerized applications using select Azure Arc-enabled services from a local control plane, providing a familiar Azure portal and CLI experience.

 ## Why use disconnected operations?